-Getting started as an editor with us is simple, and the steps are quick to complete.
+Getting started as an editor with us is simple.
 This guide is here to help you with all of the basics so that you know exactly what to do, and when.

 There are some restrictions on who can work with Unbabel.
 To find out more, see here.

 The first step is to apply to become an Unbabel editor on the Hub for Editors.
 When you set up an account with us, we’ll ask you for a few bits of information and to consent to our use of your information and your agreement to our Terms of Service.

 On the Hub for Editors home page, scroll to the middle, read the instructions, and click Join Unbabel.
 When signing up, select the language pair(s) you'd like to work with and follow the steps (if you don’t see your language, here’s why).

 We operate with what we call language pairs.
 We do this because translation works in one direction, and while it’s perfectly possible that you can work with translations the other way round, you will need to prove it as a separate skill.
 For example - if you have the ability to edit translations from English to French, it doesn’t necessarily mean that you can translate French to English.

 Your main languages should be the ones you are most comfortable with; those that you grew up with or use in your day to day.
 You can also pick any additional languages you would like to work with.

 After adding your languages, click on the yellow arrow and you'll find out if the pairs are open or full at the moment.

 As Unbabel has grown, we've received more and more requests to join our platform, but we can't provide work for everyone who wants to work with us.
 We therefore operate a waitlist system.
 If we’re not actively recruiting for the language pair you picked, you can still sign up, and your profile will be stored with us.
 You'll be contacted by a member of our community management team if we have a vacancy that matches your language skills and background.